-Perpetual Protocol originated in Taiwan and has since then grown to a distributed team across the globe.
-It is an open-source software project that was founded in 2019.
+Perpetual Protocol is an open-source software project that was founded in 2019.
+It originated in Taiwan and has since then grown to a distributed team across the globe.
 In August 2020, the decentralized exchange secured USD 1.8 million in funding from 12 investors led by a company caled Multicoin Capital.

 An important feature of Perpetual Protocol is that the platform is run on the xDai chain.
 This means that if you're using MetaMask wallet, you don't need to pay for gas fees here (but if you're using a hardware wallet, you need to pay for the gas fees).
 You can get free xDai here.

 The Perpetual protocol lets users use USDC as collateral when trading perpetual contracts.
 Every trade at this platform is settled in USDC.
 The platform offers a leverage of up to 10x.
 All trading activities are performed entirely on-chain without any cryptocurrency custody.